paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

   (A) each of the evaluations received by the Director under [section 1705(g)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section1705/g/2&num=0&edition=prelim); and

-  (B) the progress of each National Drug Control Program agency toward the drug control program goals of the agency using the performance measures for the agency developed under section 1705(c) 2 of this title;
+  (B) the progress of each National Drug Control Program agency toward the drug control program goals of the agency using the performance measures for the agency developed under section 1705(c) 22 Probably should be “1705(h)”. of this title;

 (15) shall ensure that drug prevention and drug treatment research and information is effectively disseminated by National Drug Control Program agencies to State and local governments and nongovernmental entities involved in demand reduction by—